-We walk down Main Street, lurching from shadow to shadow and find a nicely air conditioned Dollar Store which provides refuge from the sun for a few comfortable minutes.
-We stop for a drink at a small café and pay $13 for four small, crappy lemonades and decide it’s time to return to the boat for better refreshments and cooler temperatures and perhaps a short nap.
+We walk down Main Street, lurching from shadow to shadow and find a nicely air conditioned Dollar Store which provides refuge from the sun for a few comfortable minutes, and as an added bonus we get to enhale fumes from some of China’s finest plastic creations.
+We stop for a drink at a small café and pay $13 for four small, crappy lemonades and decide it’s time to return to the boat for better refreshments, cooler temperatures, and perhaps a short nap.

 At around 7pm we return with Tony and Angela downtown and go for dinner at an English pub.
 The food is just okay, but the beer selection is fantastic and we sample several.
 One of the local craft beers is called “Juicy Ass” which opens up a wide range of naughty word games one could play with the server, but Tony and I restrain ourselves and just giggle silently at the end of the table, like schoolboys.

-As dusk approaches, we set up on Cabin Fever with the Henriques to enjoy the Canada Day fireworks show.
-The scene from the top deck is cool – a giant barge in the middle of the harbour surrounded by little white, red and green lights from the boats, some of which were anchored and some of which were still buzzing around, trying to find the perfect spot to watch the show.
-In the public park to the east of the marina is a rock band, playing loud classic rock cover songs, with a huge audience of people.
+As dusk approaches, we join up with the Henriques on Cabin Fever to enjoy the Canada Day fireworks show.
+The scene from the top deck is cool – a giant barge in the middle of the harbour is surrounded by little white, red and green lights from the boats, some of which are anchored and some of which were still buzzing around, trying to find the perfect spot to watch the show.
+In the public park to the east of the marina is a live band, playing loud classic rock cover songs, with a huge audience of people.

 The fireworks are okay, but definitely overshadowed by the tenacity of the bloodsucking mosquitos that drive the ladies and kids into the protected space of the main cabin while Tony light up cigars to try and repel the mozzies.
 The fireworks finish with a grand finale and we walk back to our boat, along the way discussing how lucky we are to live in such a fine country as Canada.